- First Description

 Treatment and Course of Microscopic Polyangiitis

-A steroid (usually prednisone) in combination with a cytotoxic agent [usually starting with cyclophosphamide (CYC)] is typically the first combination of medications to be prescribed.
-Prednisone is usually taken every day along with CYC.
-Both of these medications are administered generally in tablet form in MPA (prednisone only comes in a tablet formulation).
-After control of the disease – usually around 4 – 6 months of treatment – CYC is then typically switched to azathioprine (AZA) or methotrexate (MTX).
-Prednisone is usually discontinued after approximately 6 months.
-(For information on these medications, please see our Treatments pages.)
+A steroid (usually prednisone) in combination with a cyclophosphamide (CYC) or rituximab is typically the first combination of medications to be prescribed.
+After control of the disease – usually around 4 – 6 months of treatment maintenance therapy will be used to keep the disease in remission.
+This will vary between patients.
+Prednisone may be discontinued after approximately 6 months.